taskcluster/taskcluster-docs/src/manual/execution/workers/docker-worker.md

 Currently docker-worker has types of scopes:

 #### Features
-Scope format: `docker-worker:feature:<feature name>` .
+Scope format: `docker-worker:feature:<feature name>`.
 These are features that will be linked to the container when the task runs.

 #### Images
-Scopes format:  `docker-worker:image:<registry>/<user>/<image>:<tag>` .
+Scopes format: `docker-worker:image:<registry>/<user>/<image>:<tag>`.
 Scopes for images are necessary when the image requires authentication with a registry (e.g. private images).
 Public images do not require scopes.

 #### Caches
-Scopes begin with `docker-worker:cache:<cache name>` .
+Scopes begin with `docker-worker:cache:<cache name>`.
 Tasks that require cached volumes to be mounted must supply a scope for that cache.
 This is to restrict accessing, and possibly corrupting, caches no related to the scope of credentials provided.

+---

 ## Environment